nhsuk/profiles-db-updater/README.md

 schedule while the container continues to run.
 The time of day defaults to 7:15am, and can be changed via the `UPDATE_SCHEDULE` environment variable.

-JSON fle validation will fail if the count of records drops significantly.
+JSON file validation will fail if the count of records drops significantly.
 The allowable drop in record count is controlled by the `CHANGE_THRESHOLD` environment variable.
 By default this is set to `0.99` which prevents the file being used if it is less than 99% of the previous count.